Curried Salmon Soup

 1 tablespoon, plus 1 teaspoon finely grated ginger

-1 tablespoon red curry paste (plus 1 teaspoon more, for very spicy)
+1 tablespoon red curry paste (plus 1 teaspoon more, for extra spicy)

 14 ounces cashew milk made from 2/3 cup raw cashews